MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-cxrreportgen.md

 CXRReportGen is a versatile model that can be applied to a wide range of tasks and imaging modalities.
 For more examples see the following interactive Python Notebooks:

 ### Getting Started
-* [Deploying and Using CXRReportGen](https://github.com/Azure/azureml-examples/tree/main/sdk/python/foundation-models/healthcare-ai/cxrreportgen/deploy.ipynb): learn how to deploy the CXRReportGen model and integrate it into your workflow.
+* [Deploying and Using CXRReportGen](https://github.com/Azure/azureml-examples/tree/main/sdk/python/foundation-models/healthcare-ai/cxrreportgen/cxr-deploy.ipynb): learn how to deploy the CXRReportGen model and integrate it into your workflow.
+This notebook also covers bounding box parsing and visualization techniques.
-* [Calling CXRReportGen and Visualizing Results](https://github.com/Azure/azureml-examples/tree/main/sdk/python/foundation-models/healthcare-ai/cxrreportgen/examples.ipynb): understand how to submit various types of Chest X-Ray studies to CXRReportGen, interpret the results and apply some visualization techniques.

 ## Related content